 COASTSWEEP, organized by the Massachusetts Office of Coastal Zone Management, is part of an annual campaign to raise awareness of marine debris and clean beaches on the coasts of oceans, rivers, lakes, marshes and ponds.
 It relies on volunteers from local communities to step up and provide the man power to clean debris and litter from the shoreline of their local bodies of water.

 In Massachusetts, volunteer rates have consistently increased since 1987.
-The annual cleanup has grown over the years—in 2012, 2,588 volunteers cleaned 139 miles of coastline, river bank, marsh, sea floor, and lakeshore in Massachusetts—collecting more than seven tons of debris from 143 locations.
+The annual cleanup has grown over the years—in 2013, 2,660 volunteers cleaned 118 sites (more than 138 miles), removing more than 28 tons of debris!

 Most of the trash comes from from nearby roadways, parking lots and fields that is blown into the water.
 Some of the trash is directly from marine activities and unfortunately some is left right on the beach by the very people who use it.
 What's in that giant pile of trash?
 All kinds of stuff that doesn't belong on our beaches like toilet bowls, rubber boots, pieces of fishing net, truck tires, industrial tubing, milk crates, vinyl siding, cigarette butts, furniture, and mountains of paper and plastic debris.

 COASTSWEEP isn't just another beach clean up either.
 Participants are encouraged to quantify what they find and collect on data cards during the cleanup and handed over to organizers.
 This data is then sent to the Ocean Conservancy in Washington DC, where its kept in a massive database of the International Coastal Cleanup program.
 The data is then analyzed, and used to identify patterns of marine debris and its source, which helps in developing comprehensive coastal management policies.